EBR DA's office given $850,000 in funding by Metro Council, DA may still go through with lawsuit

 Moore says that the law requires that the district attorney's office for parishes/counties be paid what is reasonable and necessary to support their department.
 Moore argues that the city-parish isn't following that.

 We're the biggest parish in the state of Louisiana, and our budget is much less than Jefferson and Orleans.
-Their budgets are $22 million or $23 million for a year, compared to ours, which is around $15-16 (million) that we have to make up just to be equal with them, and we're a bigger parish," Moore said.
+Their budgets are $22 million or $23 million for a year, compared to ours, which is around $15-16 million that we have to make up just to be equal with them, and we're a bigger parish," Moore said.

 The District Attorney's office adopted a budget for 2026 that decreased by around $775,000.
 The added funding will help make up for it, but Moore says it still won't help them through the end of the year.